 A prototype of the proposed BSF is fabricated for experimental studying of the underlying physical principles of operation and investigating the filter performance.
 The dimensional parameters of the fabricated filter are those presented in Fig. 2.
-The substrate used for fabrication is RO3003CTM, with substrate height h = 0.25 mm, dielectric constant $\varepsilon_r = 3$ and dielectric loss tangent, tan $\delta = 0.001$.
-The same design dimensions given at the beginning of Section IV are used for the fabricated prototypes is presented in Fig. 13, where its size is compared to a metal coin of the standard one-inch diameter.
+The substrate used for fabrication is RO3003CTM, with substrate height h=0.25 mm, dielectric constant $\varepsilon_r=3$ and dielectric loss tangent, $\tan\delta=0.001$.
+The same design dimensions given at the beginning of Section IV are used for the fabrication process.
+A photograph of the fabricated prototypes is presented in Fig. 13, where its size is compared to a metal coin of the standard one-inch diameter.